Vipra

 MAT preparation in one month

 MAT preparation in 1-month: MAT exam is conducted four times a year, so candidates have the option to appear for the exam when they are fully prepared.
-However, if a candidate decides to take the test just a month before the MAT exam date, they need to have a quick plan, which should be exhaustive and executable at the same time.
+However, if one decides late, they need to have a quick plan, which should be exhaustive and executable at the same time.

-If you are starting to prepare for the September session of MAT 2025 exam, make a plan which covers key topics from the syllabus.
-The topics of focus in MAT are Arithmetic, Algebra, Geometry and Modern Math, Pie Charts, Tables, Reading Comprehension, Verbal Ability, Statement and Conclusion, Arrangements, Family Tree, etc. Cover these topics thoroughly by practicing a good number of sample questions and mock tests to crack MAT exam in one month.
+MAT 2026 exam is scheduled on March 1 and 8, so with one month left for the exam, start now.
+The topics of focus in MAT are Arithmetic, Algebra, Geometry and Modern Math, Pie Charts, Tables, Reading Comprehension, Verbal Ability, Statement and Conclusion, Arrangements, Family Tree, etc. Cover these topics thoroughly by practicing previous years' papers and mock tests.
 Check below some expert tips for MAT one-month preparation:

 Table of contents